biddy1618/newsProject/readme.md

 * * * Write crawler in paraller (4 threads) - later
 * * * Think about efficient I/O operation for storing the crawled data - later
 * Set up PostgreSQL DB for storing the links and articles - done
-* * Create table for links, create table for articles
+* * Set up tables and build ORM using sqlalchemy - done (need to test it)

 Part 2 - working over models:
 * Run EDA, some ETL and build models.
 Candidate models: